-My thanks go to Dave Grant, Bruce Kerr, Jamie McPike and Bob Ross for their contributions to the Photo Gallery.
+My thanks go to Dave Grant, Angus Hogg, and David Lynn for their contributions.

 A thundery afternoon gives me an opportunity to deal with the large backlog (as usual) of photos kindly sent in for the Photo Gallery.
 We have the usual mix of the commoner (but still worthy) species, rarities and distinct odd-balls.
 For example, Cathy Cochrane’s picture of a Whitethroat demonstrates something I’ve learnt is what serious photographers call Bokeh (every day is a school day here at Ayrshire Birding).
 Bruce Kerr managed to get a flight picture of the Great Egret that popped up in Loch Doon.
 Dave Grant got a nice picture of the Pied Flycatcher that set up home in Glen Afton.